 Incense represents Air.
 It comes in many forms including stick, cone, powder, dried herbal bundles, and oil.
 A good substitution for incense would be fresh flowers.

 Ritual jewelry - such as crowns, armlets, rings, necklaces, etc. - is not necessary, and some individuals/groups prefer to not have it at all.
 For those who do, the jewelry often holds ritual significance and is only worn for such occasions.
 Like clothing, simply wearing the jewelry can aid in the shift of consciousness needed for ritual.

 A dish used specifically to hold offerings to the Gods, guides, ancestors, and other spirits.
 Usually a portion of the Cakes and Ale will be added to the libation bowl.
 The contents of the bowl are then either left outside or poured, most commonly on or by plants and trees.

 Mortar & Pestle

 Used for grinding herbs and creating mixtures.
-The use of old fashioned mortar and pestle to more modern inventions allows the Witch time to focus their intent and energy into the herbs.
+The use of old fashioned mortar and pestle (as opposed to more modern inventions) allows the Witch time to focus their intent and energy into the herbs.

 Used to help set mood and shift consciousness.
 Music helps to enhance ritual and can provide a focused means of inducing trance or creating a cone of power.
 Common instruments include drums and rattles.

-Commonly used for anointing to help lift energies and create intention, oils are used for a variety of ritual and magickal purposes.
+Commonly used for anointing to help lift energies and create intention, essential oils are used for a variety of ritual and magickal purposes.
 May be added to incense, to anoint candles or the body, and other uses.